-(7 1977, July: For Car ur sodium lights installed on demonstration basis for rroll Street at Coffee Cup 1977, August: C: d: ity Council ad opts ordinance creating downtown special tax istrict to collect money to pay for parking lot.
-1977, August: G eneral accomplishments to date as per Lewis Meeks: 19 buildings renovated 2 buildings in process of renovation 4 buildings to be improved 8 new businesses established General increases in sales, employment, and real estate values. a owntown Promotional Council of Perry formed to operate as n arm of Perry Redevelopment Authority.
-Will seek 100% embership of downtown businesses to develop a coordinated dvertising program.
-Village Shopping Center opening announced for Nov.
+1977, July: Four sodium lights installed on demonstration basis for Carroll Street at Coffee Cup 1977, August: City Council adopts ordinance creating downtown special tax district to collect money to pay for parking lot.
+1977, August: General accomplishments to date as per Lewis Meeks: 19 buildings renovated 2 buildings in process of renovation 4 buildings to be improved 8 new businesses established General increases in sales, employment, and real estate values.
+1977, October: Downtown Promotional Council of Perry formed to operate as an arm of Perry Redevelopment Authority.
+Will seek 100% membership of downtown businesses to develop a coordinated advertising program.
+1977, October: Village Shopping Center opening announced for Nov.
 1, 1977.
 13 of 15 spaces already rented.
-1977, November 1 2: Sidewalk sale by downtown merchants.
+1977, November 12: Sidewalk sale by downtown merchants.
 1977, October: Overton Jewelry renovation completed.
 Old Houston Hardware Company undergoing renovation to become office of Nunn, Geiger, and Pierce.
 1977, November: Authority members invited to Madison, Ga. to tell how they formed their redevelopment group.
 1977, November: Official dedication of downtown renovation work by Dept. of Transportation Commissioner Tom Moreland and local officials.
 DOT Board of Directors meeting held in Perry.
 1977, December: Council votes to leave Carroll St. one-way going north from railroad tracks to Washington Street.
 1977, December: Jail has been demolished and removed; parking lot to be ready within a few weeks.
 1978, January: Contract set for city parking lot.
 Redevelopment Authority lists relining of angled parking spaces as one of top priorities for 1978.
-1978, January: Edwards-Harper Co. sold to Sorry Rogers.
-County Commissioners vote to investigate expense of grading, basing, and priming city parking lot after request for assistance from Mayor McKinley.
-1978: Amendmen consecut Presentation of "Development Plan" and "Planting Plan" for Carroll at to legislation to restrict members of Authority to two vive terms.
-St. Ext 1970, June: 1 Wo downtown parking lots to be finished.
+1978, January: Edwards-Harper Co. sold to Serry Rogers.
+1978, February: County Commissioners vote to investigate expense of grading, basing, and priming city parking lot after request for assistance from Mayor McKinley.
+1978, March: Presentation of "Development Plan" and "Planting Plan" for Carroll St. Ext 1978: Amendment to legislation to restrict members of Authority to two consecutive terms.
+1978.
+June: Two downtown parking lots to be finished.